yfaway/openhab-rules/README.md

 # Prerequisites
 The rules work with the following devices/sensors, bindings, actions, and transformations.
 They make heavy use of OpenHab's groups concept and as such are quite general.
 You don't need to have all the sensors below to make use of the rules.
 If are new to OpenHab, or interested in practical integrations, these rules can be the starting point.

-**Sensors**
+**Devices/Sensors**
-1. Chamberlain 3/4 HPS Belt Drive Garage Door Opener Built-in Wifi (LW6000WFC)
+* Chamberlain 3/4 HPS Belt Drive Garage Door Opener Built-in Wifi (LW6000WFC)
-2. DSC Security System with EnvisaLink inteface
+* DSC Security System with EnvisaLink inteface
-3. Ecobee3 Thermostat
+* Ecobee3 Thermostat
-4. Aeotec Z-Wave USB ZStick Gen 5
+* Aeotec Z-Wave USB ZStick Gen 5
-5. Inovelli NZW30 Z-Wave Wall Switch
+* Inovelli NZW30 Z-Wave Wall Switch
-6. TP-Link HS100 WiFi Plug
+* TP-Link HS100 WiFi Plug
-7. Xiaomi Aqara Motion Sensor (Zigbee)
+* Xiaomi Aqara Motion Sensor (Zigbee)
+* Xiaomi Aqara Temperature Sensor (Zigbee)
+* Google Home/mini, Chromecast, Chromecast Audio

 The following add-ons need to be installed.